aehrc/TRIBES/README.md

 Location: https://s3-ap-southeast-2.amazonaws.com/csiro-tribes/downloads/reference/1.0/REF_G1K-EUR_0.001.tar.gz

-This is a reference dataset used for MAF filterting, LD prunning and phasing.
+This is a reference dataset used for MAF filtering, LD pruning and phasing.
 It's based on the data from release 3 of [1000 Genomes Project][g1k].
-It includes all bi-allelics SNPs with `MAF > 0.001` for unrelarted invidiuals from EUR superpopulation.
+It includes all biallelic SNPs with `MAF > 0.001` for unrelated invidiuals from 'EUR' superpopulation.

-- `VCF` : genotypes (split by chromosome)
+- `VCF` : all sample genotypes (separate file per chromosome)
 - `sample.txt` : list of included EUR samples
 - `ersa-mask.tsv`: list of regions with excessive IBD (generated with [ersa][ersa] for this sample)
-- `plink.chrALL.GRCh37.map.gz`:  genetic map (not depenant to the samples but included for convenience)
+- `plink.chrALL.GRCh37.map.gz`:  genetic map (included for convenience)

 ### TrueFamily CEU (TFCeu)

 Location: https://s3-ap-southeast-2.amazonaws.com/csiro-tribes/downloads/examples/TFCeu.tar.gz

 This is synthetic dataset with simulated genotypes based on unrelated individuals from CEU population of [1000 Genomes Project][g1k].
-The pedigree is defined in `g1k_ceu_family_15_2.ped` and includes 15 generations of offspring.
+The pedigree is defined in `g1k_ceu_family_15_2.ped` and includes 15 generations.
-There are two children in each generation, one of which mates in the subsquent generation.

 - `TF-CEU-15-2.vcf.gz` : VFC file for the simulated genotypes
 - `g1k_ceu_family_15_2.ped`: pedigree